 This classic strawberry ice cream recipe makes it easy to make this much loved ice cream at home.
 With fresh, luscious berries it is bursting with strawberry flavour.

-The inspiration for this ice cream came from my boss as work who passed his reicpe on to me.
+The inspiration for this ice cream came from my boss as work who passed his recipe on to me.
 He's not the kind of person you'd expect to be swapping ice cream recipes with but he makes delicious ice cream.
 After making the recipe a number of times I decided to give it a Keep Calm and Eat Ice Cream makeover.
 The result is an ice cream that's bursting with strawberry flavor but still scoopable from the freezer.
-This homemade ice cream recipe will help you make this delicous strawberry ice cream at home.
+This homemade ice cream recipe will help you make this delicious strawberry ice cream at home.
+And if you're a fan of berry ice cream you may want to try making my raspberry ice cream.

 Strawberries: this recipe uses beautiful fresh strawberries.
 Its best made in peak season when strawberries are at their freshest and juiciest.
 You can sometimes get 'jaming' strawberries which are cheaper and a little less pretty but will work perfectly fine in this recipe.